RichardScottOZ/uncover-ml/docs/workflows.rst

 to the provided training targets.
 These dummy targets are distributed randomly across the feature space.

-The two sets of targets (dummy and real) are labeled 'query' and 'training' respectively.
+The two sets of targets (dummy and real) are labelled 'query' and 'training' respectively.
 A logistic classifier is then trained on these targets and classification maps are generated.